Civil parish: Governance

 Every civil parish has a parish meeting, which all the electors of the parish are entitled to attend.
 Generally a meeting is held once a year.
 A civil parish may have a parish council which exercises various local responsibilities prescribed by statute.
 Parishes with fewer than 200 electors are usually deemed too small to have a parish council, and instead will only have a parish meeting: an example of direct democracy.
 Alternatively several small parishes can be grouped together and share a common parish council, or even a common parish meeting.

 A parish council may decide to call itself a town council, village council, community council, neighbourhood council, or if the parish has city status, the parish council may call itself a city council.
 According to the Department for Communities and Local Government, in England in 2011 there were 9,946 parishes.
 Since 1997 around 100 new civil parishes have been created, in some cases by splitting existing civil parishes, but mostly by creating new ones from unparished areas.

 Powers and functions

-Parish or town councils have very few statutory duties (things they are required to do by law) but have a range of discretionary powers which they may exercise voluntarily.
+Parish or town councils have very few statutory duties but have a range of discretionary powers which they may exercise voluntarily.
 These powers have been defined by various pieces of legislation.
-The role they play can vary significantly depending on the size, resources and ability of the council, but their activities can include any of the following:
+Their role varies depending on the size, resources, and ability of the council.